calebissharp/provide-page/README.md

 Derived from `request.body` when used with `createMiddleware` (see below).

+### requestError

+A message you can set to be sent to the client.

 ### acceptJson

 Derived from `request.headers.accept` (`true` if `indexOf('application/json') > -1`) when used with `createMiddleware` (see below).
 If `true`, the server will respond with the stores states after rendering the current URL on its end.